 Similarly, should you be interested in arranging an Author Platform on our site, please do get in touch.
 Author platforms allow writers to promote their work through interviews, articles, blog posts and other means in an ongoing way.

-We have also just revealed the content for our third issue in April, featuring pieces by Saul David, Katherine Pangonis, Katja Hoyer and Kate Mosse.
+Our third issue is out 13th April, featuring pieces by Saul David, Katherine Pangonis, Katja Hoyer and S G Maclean.